JeelGondaliya183/AutonomousCar/README.md

 Up Arrow: Increase the speed
 Down Arrow:Decrease the speed

-## Phase 3: Lane detection using OpenCV Image Analysis
+## Phase 3: Lane Detection using OpenCV Image Analysis
 ### Lane Detection
 Used Image Analysis techniques like grayscaling, Gaussian smoothing, Canny Edge Detection and Hough Transform line detection to detect lane lines from the image.
 ### Calculate Steering Angle